Joy Behar: Say Anything!

-Joy Behar: Say Anything! was an American news program and talk show hosted by Joy Behar.
+Joy Behar: Say Anything! is an American news program and talk show hosted by Joy Behar.
 The program had its "Preview" while Behar filled in as a week-long host on Viewpoint with Eliot Spitzer on June 18, 2012, and officially premiered on Current TV on September 4, 2012.
 The final episode of the Current TV program aired on August 1, 2013, as the network prepared to transition to Al Jazeera America.

 HLN version (2009–11)

 The Joy Behar Show was a news program and talk show that premiered on HLN on Tuesday, September 29, 2009 and ran until December 16, 2011.
 The show was hosted by Joy Behar, who is one of the five co-hosts of The View.

 The show originally aired in the 9PM eastern slot/8PM central with encore presentations at 12AM and 5AM eastern, but was moved to 10PM eastern in January 2011 with encore presentations at 3AM eastern.
 The show aired new episodes Monday through Friday, while the shows on Saturday and Sunday were reruns.

 The show's format was generally an interview/discussion setting where Joy Behar and her panel of guests discussed current events in pop culture, politics, and general media happenings.
 Guests were also often interviewed one on one, or by satellite feed, where questions are more geared toward that particular guest's life and views.

 The show was cancelled on November 17, 2011 and Joy Behar stated that she appreciated all of the people who helped put the show together.
 The final episode aired on Friday, December 16, 2011.